On a representation of partially-distinguishable populations: Representing a population

 \subsubsection{Construction}

 Let $\calY = (\calX,\tau) \in \bscalY$ be a partially-distinguishable population of interest, i.e.\ a set $\calX$ of individuals characterised in $\bscalX_{\a}$ that is equipped with an equivalence relation $\tau$ connecting strongly indistinguishable individuals.
 The objective is to include the relation between the individuals of $\calX$ in the probabilistic modelling of the population.
 We first introduce the set \eqns{ \boF_{\calY} \defeq \big\{ f : \calX \to \boX \st |f^{-1}[\boX^{\inx}]| < \infty \big\} } that is composed of mappings $f : \calX \to \boX$ that map finitely many individuals to $\boX^{\inx}$.
 This condition facilitates the definition of various types of operations on individuals but can be relaxed without inducing major changes in the following results.
 The set $\calX$ is used as a way of indexing the states in $\boX$ and the actual knowledge of the full individual characteristics $x \in \calX$ is not used.
 Otherwise, the state of an individual $x \in \calX$ could be directly obtained from the projection $\phi(x) \in \boX$.
-At the end of this section, we will derive a formulation that ensures that $\bscalX$ cannot be used to hold information on the state of individuals.
+At the end of this section, we will derive a a way of representing populations that ensures that $\bscalX$ cannot be used to hold information on the state of individuals.
+In the context of multi-target tracking, it can be convenient to model that infinitely many individuals are at the empty state $\psi$ since, in this case, there is no need to update the number of individuals at this state; see \cite{Houssineau2016_HISP} for more details.